FatehAK/Navidash/README.md

 * Netlify for hosting

 ### Features
-* Draw on the map and restrict the search to those bounds.
+* Draw on the map and search for places within the region.
 * Get place info such as address, phone, rating, photos and reviews.
 * Use the nearest Streetview to checkout the surroundings.
 * Calculate the distance and time to reach the place.
 * Get directions to your chosen place from your home.
-* Fully responsive to be used on mobile devices as well.
+* Fully responsive with PWA capabilities for mobile devices.

 ### Local Development
 To get started developing right away: